Ashleigh Gardner

 A dominant domestic performer for New South Wales and the Sydney Sixers, the Bankstown-born all-rounder has risen to become one of the world's best and most exciting cricketers.

-In 2022, she was recognized for her outstanding achievements by Cricket Australia by being named Belinda Clark Medallist, before winning the 2022 Women’s Cricket World Cup in New Zealand where she and her teammates went undefeated.
+In 2022, she was recognised for her outstanding achievements by Cricket Australia, being named the Belinda Clark Medallist before she and her teammates went undefeated to win the 2022 Women's Cricket World Cup in New Zealand.
+Later that year, Ash and her team also secured gold at the 2022 Commonwealth Games in Birmingham.